 PBS Gives Da Wei The Last Word

-Hailing from a Maoist university established in 1949 to indoctrinate communist diplomats, Da Wei, the University’s current assistant president and Director of International Strategy and Security (war policy and diplomacy), gets featured prominently by the PBS Trump-smear.
+Da Wei hails from a Maoist university established in 1949 to indoctrinate communist diplomats.
+He is the University’s current assistant president and Director of International Strategy and Security (war policy and diplomacy).
+PBS chose to feature Da Wei prominently in their Trump-smear documentary.

 He says, “The question is, is the American complaint about the way China handles its economy, or is [it] about China’s legitimacy to become a prosperous and powerful country?
 Our population is four times bigger than the US…so China’s economy should be four times higher than the US economy.”

 The PBS journalist nods her head and interjects, “This is difficult for people in the United States to accept.”

 He replies, “Yeah I know, this is difficult to accept…we do have the right to be at least as powerful as the US, and even one day much [more] powerful than the US.”

 That seems to contradict Shouwen’s assertion that there is not a Chinese strategy to replace the United States as the global superpower, doesn’t it?
 Of course, the PBS journalists did not spell out that contradiction, between two of their communist “expert" guests.
 I suppose the editors missed that in their final cut as well?